How BuyerFlo drafts your emails

 - The task's template — what the task is trying to accomplish, what response it needs, what urgency

-- The specific contact — name, role, previous correspondence history with you
+- The specific contact — name, role, prior correspondence on this deal

 - The deal facts — property address, every date, every party name, money terms